FAQs: Wye Elementary School Replacement

 We held meetings in June 2017 to talk to students, families and residents about the replacement school.

-Two information nights were hosted on Sept.
-26 and Oct.
-5, 2017 for parents, staff and interested community members to provide input on the preliminary site plan and school design options.
+Two information nights were hosted in fall 2017 for parents, staff and interested community members to provide input on the preliminary site plan and school design options.
+Two additional information sessions took place in February 2018 at which attendees viewed the final site plan and school design.

 What public engagement is planned?